• Skip to primary navigation

 pork butt with seaoning for carnitas

 • Cut the pork butt into 2-inch chunks.
-Trim large chunks of fat and of course the bone if present.
+Trim large pieces of fat and, of course, the bone if present.

 pork butt cut into cubes for carnitas